-Quantitative Star Ratings for Companies
+Morningstar Quantitative Ratings for Stocks

-The Quantitative Star Ratings are assigned based on the combinations of the quantitative valuation of the company dictated by our model, the current market price, and the margin of safety determined by the quantitative uncertainty rating.
-The Quantitative Star Rating is our summary rating and meant to be Morningstar's best-guess at the future expected return of those stocks.
+Morningstar Quantitative Ratings for stocks, or "quantitative star ratings," are assigned based on the combination of the Quantitative Valuation of the company dictated by our model, the current market price, the margin of safety determined by the Quantitative Uncertainty Score, the market capital, and momentum.
+The quantitative star rating is our summary rating and meant to be Morningstar's best quess at the future expected return of those stocks.